AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How do I select an instance type that is suitable for my business?

 Consider the following factors when you select an instance type.
-For more information about how to select an instance type, see [t9607.md\#](/intl.en-US/Best Practices/Best practices for instance type selection.md).
+For more information about how to select an instance type, see [Best practices for instance type selection](/intl.en-US/Best Practices/Best practices for instance type selection.md).

 -   Your business needs
 -   Your website type